janlauber/bachelor-thesis/chapters/literature_review.typ

 These challenges highlight the need for solutions that can simplify and streamline OSS deployment, making it accessible to a broader range of users.

+#pagebreak()

 == Gaps in Existing Solutions

 A review of current technologies and challenges reveals several gaps in the OSS deployment ecosystem:

-- *Simplification and Accessibility:* There is a need for solutions that can simplify the deployment process, making it accessible to users without deep technical expertise in containerization, orchestration, or infrastructure management.
+- *Simplification and Accessibility*: There is a need for solutions that can simplify the deployment process, making it accessible to users without deep technical expertise in containerization, orchestration, or infrastructure management.
+Current tools often require a steep learning curve and significant manual intervention.
+  - *Example*: Tools like Docker and Kubernetes are powerful but complex.
+Docker Compose can simplify multi-container applications but lacks advanced orchestration capabilities.
+Kubernetes provides extensive features but requires managing numerous YAML configuration files, which can be overwhelming for new users.
-- *Unified Deployment Solution:* Current tools often address specific aspects of the deployment lifecycle, leading to the need for a unified solution that can manage the end-to-end deployment process cohesively.
+- *Unified Deployment Solution*: Current tools often address specific aspects of the deployment lifecycle, leading to the need for a unified solution that can manage the end-to-end deployment process cohesively.
+  - *Example*: Each tool in the deployment pipeline (e.g., CI/CD, containerization, orchestration) requires separate configurations and management, leading to fragmentation and complexity.
 - *Customization vs. Standardization:* Striking a balance between supporting customization and maintaining standard deployment practices is a persistent gap.
 Solutions must be flexible enough to accommodate the unique needs of different OSS projects while providing a standardized approach to simplify deployment.
+  - *Example*: Customizing deployments for specific requirements can lead to inconsistencies and maintenance challenges.
+Standardizing deployment practices can simplify management but may limit flexibility.
 - *Security and Compliance:* Enhanced tools for automating security checks, updates, and compliance validations within the deployment process are needed to address the evolving threat landscape and regulatory requirements.
+  - *Example*: Ensuring secure deployments with SSL certificates, encryption, and compliance with data protection regulations can be complex and time-consuming, requiring specialized knowledge and manual intervention.

 The One-Click Deployment system is proposed as a solution to these gaps, aiming to simplify the deployment process, enhance accessibility, and provide a unified, secure, and compliant deployment platform for OSS projects.
 By addressing these identified gaps, the system seeks to support broader adoption and more efficient utilization of OSS.